juntossomosmais/django-outbox-pattern/README.md

 ##### Publish command

-To send the messages added to the outbox table it is necessary to start the producer.
+To send the messages added to the outbox table it is necessary to start the producer with the following command.

 ```shell
 python manage.py publish